VCU Medical Center: The Great Depression and expansion

 The Great Depression struck the college with perhaps more force than in the case of some other institutions.
 MCV was struggling to secure funds without which specialized structures and trained personnel, both expensive, could not be had.
 Plans laid prior to 1930 with early fruition apparently possible had to be put aside, notably the projected laboratory and outpatient building.
 Salaries, never high, had to be cut.

-However, by 1941 the modern 600-bed, 18-story MCV Hospital was completed; the Egyptian Building had been completely reconstructed to provide up-to-date facilities for the departments of bacteriology and pathology and to create the 300-seat Simon Baruch Auditorium, in the Egyptian motif, named for Dr. Simon Baruch, class of 1862, whose distinguished son, Bernard M. Baruch, helped make the restoration possible.
+However, by 1941 the modern 600-bed, 18-story MCV Hospital was completed; the Egyptian Building had been completely reconstructed to provide up-to-date facilities for the departments of bacteriology and pathology and to create the 300-seat Simon Baruch Auditorium, in the Egyptian motif, named for Simon Baruch, class of 1862, whose distinguished son, Bernard M. Baruch, helped make the restoration possible.
 Also by 1941, new quarters were provided for the departments of physiology and pharmacology by adding a fourth story to McGuire Hall.
 In the brief span of five years, a remarkable program of physical expansion had been completed.